ibm-cloud-docs/storage-scale/scale-cem.md

 4. Check the status of CES nodes using the mmces node list command.
 5. Assign CES IP addresses to protocol nodes using the mmces address add command.

     Protocol services are made available through Cluster Export Services (CES) protocol service IP addresses.
 These addresses are separate from the IP addresses that are used internally by the cluster.
-To configure the CES protocol ip addresses following commands need to be executed:
+To configure the CES protocol IP addresses, the following commands need to be run:

     `mmces address add --ces-node storage-scale-storage-5 --ces-ip 10.241.2.6 mmces address add --ces-node storage-scale-storage-6 --ces-ip 10.241.2.7`